 New York Fashion Week.
 Photo: Molly Flores

-New York Fashion Week (Fall/Winter)
+New York Fashion Week (Fall-Winter)

 Lunar New Year Parade & Festival in Chinatown.
 Photo: Walter Wlodarczyk

-Lunar New Year Parade & Festival
+Lunar New Year Parade and Festival

 Gazillion Bubble Show.
 Photo: Nathan Johnson